|Customer Service||1-(888)-301-2926 M-F 9am-5pm MSTfirstname.lastname@example.org|

-Black Cohosh root (Actaea racemosa), Raspberry leaf (Rubus idaeus), Vitex berry (Vitex agnus-castus), Wild Yam root (Dioscorea villosa), Borage aerials (Borago officinalis), Bugleweed aerials (Lycopus lucidus), Burdock root (Articum lappa), Lemon Balm leaf (Melissa officinalis)
+Black Cohosh root (Actaea racemosa (syn.
+Cimicifuga racemosa)), Raspberry leaf (Rubus idaeus), Vitex berry (Vitex agnus-castus), Wild Yam root (Dioscorea villosa), Borage aerials (Borago officinalis), Bugleweed aerials (Lycopus americanus), Burdock root (Arctium lappa), Lemon Balm leaf (Melissa officinalis)

 * These statements have not been evaluated by the Food & Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.

 We source organic raw ingredients whenever possible, including any cultivated herbs used and the alcohol in the tinctures.
 Many of our raw herbs are also wildcrafted.
 However, our products are not currently USDA certified organic.

 How do herbal extracts compare to tablets or capsules?

 Most capsules either contain powdered, dry herbs, or a tiny bit of liquid extract (gel caps).
 Tablets are powdered herbs that are held together by pressure and other chemicals.
 The beauty of liquid extracts, or "tinctures," is that they absorb quickly and the body receives the full benefit of the plant in a very bio-available solution.
 Liquids also allow you to customize your serving freely so you can best meet your needs at the time.
 Liquids are inexpensive and easy to swallow.
 The droppers and pump top dispensers are also convenient for when you're on the go.